Bicycle Accident Lawyer

 Negotiating a fair settlement is much more difficult when bicycle riders do not follow their doctor’s orders.
 Medical records showing uninterrupted treatment are vital to proving the full extent of an injury.
 It might be time-consuming to keep doctor’s appointments, but the effort will help the victim recover full compensation for bicycle accident injuries.

-If you have questions about a bicycle accident case, please contact an attorney, like a bicycle accident lawyer in Atlanta, GA, today.
+If you have questions about a bicycle accident case, please contact a bicycle accident lawyer today.